-- 6. When a student attending a charter school who is a resident of the school district in which the charter school is located moves out of the boundaries of such school district, the student may complete the current semester and shall be considered a resident student.
-The student's parent or legal guardian shall be responsible for the student's transportation to and from the charter school. - 7.
-If a change in school district boundary lines occurs under sections 162.223, 162.431, 162,441, 162.451, or by action of the state board of education under section 162.081, including attachment of a school district's territory to another district or dissolution, such that a student attending a charter school prior to such change no longer resides in a school district in which charter schools are permitted to operate, then the student may complete the current academic year at the charter school.
-The student shall be considered a resident student.
-The student's parent or legal guardian shall be responsible for the student's transportation to and from the charter school. - 160.415.
-1. For the purposes of calculation and distribution of state school aid under section 163.031, RSMo, pupils enrolled in a charter school shall be included in the pupil enrollment of the school district within which each pupil resides.
+- 5. A charter school shall make available for public inspection, and provide upon request, to the parent, guardian, or other custodian of any school-age pupil resident in the district in which the school is located the following information: - (1) The school's charter; - 80 (2) The school's most recent annual report card published according to 81 section 160.522; and - 82 (3) The results of background checks on the charter school's board 83 members.
+The charter school may charge reasonable fees, not to exceed the rate 84 specified in section 610.026 for furnishing copies of documents under this 85 subsection. - 160.415.
+1. For the purposes of calculation and distribution of state school aid under section 163.031, pupils enrolled in a charter school shall be included in the pupil enrollment of the school district within which each pupil resides.
 Each charter school shall report the names, addresses, and eligibility for free and reduced lunch, special education, or limited English proficiency status, as well as eligibility for categorical aid, of pupils resident in a school district who are enrolled in the charter school to the school district in which those pupils reside.
-The charter school shall report the average daily attendance data, free and reduced lunch count, special education pupil count, and limited English proficiency pupil count to the state department of elementary and secondary 10 11 education.
-Each charter school shall promptly notify the state department of 12elementary and secondary education and the pupil's school district when a student discontinues enrollment at a charter school.
-13 - 2.
-Except as provided in subsections 3 and 4 of this section, the aid payments for charter schools shall be as described in this subsection. - (1) A school district having one or more resident pupils attending a charter school shall pay to the charter school an annual amount equal to the product of the charter school's weighted average daily attendance and the state adequacy target, multiplied by the dollar value modifier for the district, plus local tax revenues per weighted average daily attendance from the incidental and teachers' funds in excess of the performance levy as defined in section 163.011, RSMo, plus all other state aid attributable to such pupils.
+The charter school shall report the average daily attendance data, free and reduced lunch count, special education pupil count, and limited English 10 proficiency pupil count to the state department of elementary and secondary 11 education.
+Each charter school shall promptly notify the state department of elementary and secondary education and the pupil's school district when a 12 13 student discontinues enrollment at a charter school. - 2.
+Except as provided in subsections 3 and 4 of this section, the aid payments for charter schools shall be as described in this subsection. - 16 (1) A school district having one or more resident pupils attending a 17 charter school shall pay to the charter school an annual amount equal to the 18 product of the charter school's weighted average daily attendance and the state adequacy target, multiplied by the dollar value modifier for the district, plus local 19 tax revenues per weighted average daily attendance from the incidental and 20teachers' funds in excess of the performance levy as defined in section 163.011 21 22plus all other state aid attributable to such pupils, including funds 23 distributed under section 163.087. - (2) The district of residence of a pupil attending a charter school shall also pay to the charter school any other federal or state aid that the district receives on account of such child.